n64decomp/mk64/README.md

 ## Current State

 The code-base may change significanty overtime as naming and documentation continues.
-The code-base is shiftable.
+Adjustments to the game require compiling with AVOID_UB=1 to enable shiftability.
+Use DEBUG=1 to enable the games debug mode.

 Some menu textures are compressed using a format called tkmk00.
 A byte-matching compressor/decompressor does not yet exist.